 Does Homeowners Insurance Cover Theft?
 Reality Vs. Assumption

-The Assumption: Comprehensive Theft Coverage
+The Common Assumption: Full Theft Coverage Anywhere, Anytime

 2. Theft Outside the Home

-3. Vehicle Theft
+3. Vehicle Theft Is Not Covered by Homeowners Insurance

 Two common valuation methods are used in homeowner's insurance: